NEO

 Belgrade

-Monolog Gallery presents a collection of sculptural works by Ema Bregovic, where tactile textures meet geometric structures.
+Monolog Gallery presented a collection of sculptural works by Ema Bregovic, where tactile textures meet geometric structures.
 At the heart of the installation is a reinterpretation of the famous Marilyn’s Dress—an iconic garment transformed into angular, diamond-like sculptures.
 These reflective pieces play with light and shadow, reinforcing the contrasts between permanence and ephemerality.
 By stripping away their historical allure, these objects are suspended between hardness and fragility, transcending their status as mere symbols of wealth and carrying broader cultural significance.

 None Project C14 Gallery